 Even old strings on bass can be acceptable in certain scenarios because it produces a specific kind of tone, and some people don’t like the super-bright sound and clankiness of fresh strings, which can actually last for quite some time.

-I personally like it somewhere in the middle, but as long as your strings aren’t nasty looking and produce a dead tone, you should be good.
+I like it somewhere in the middle, but you should be good as long as your strings aren’t nasty looking and produce a dead tone.

-Nonetheless, you will have to change your strings every once and a while, and if you didn’t enjoy it on your 4-string, you’d probably find that having a 5th one just adds to the hassle.
+Nonetheless, you will have to change your strings occasionally, and if you didn’t enjoy it on your 4-string, you’d probably find that having a 5th one adds to the hassle.

-Some people don’t really mind this, though, because it’s not something that they have to do all of the time like guitarists.
+Some people don’t really mind this, though, because it’s not something they have to do all the time like guitarists.

-Either way, having some extra work to do is not something that people typically look forward to doing, so I consider it one of the cons of having a 5-string bass.
+Either way, having some extra work is not something people typically look forward to doing, so I consider it one of the cons of having a 5-string bass.

 4. It Will Probably Feel Uncomfortable (At First!)

 If you’ve been considering getting a 5-string bass, you may have already thought about how the neck of one is and have been worried about whether it will feel good in your hands.